kevinpirola/pogobot/README.md

 # PogoBot
+[WARNING]
+This is likely to be not legal for Niantic and might led your account to a ban.
+Use at your own risk.
+The team can't be responsible for your loss.
+Doing anything of the following guide state that you agree with this.
+Every information (username or password) will not be stored anywhere in our systems.
 ## Introduction
 I am a pokémon fan, I am a Pokémon Go player, I am a software developer, I am an open source fan.
 The aim of this project is to create something that can be used by Pokémon Go player in order to improve their game experience.